huijing/personal-website-v3/src/content/blog/2017-12-04-vertical-typesetting-revisited.md

 }
 ```

 We can pretty much call it a day now.
 It's done.
 This is the target end result already.
-I want to add that this works exactly the same for both the Javascript implementation and the checkbox hack implementation, except for the Edge bug I mentioned earlier.
+I want to add that this works exactly the same for both the JavaScript implementation and the checkbox hack implementation, except for the Edge bug I mentioned earlier.

 ### Using flexbox for centring